filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ## Task Sampling

 Each round of the Spark protocol is approximately 20 minutes.
-At the start of each round, the [Spark tasking service randomly selects a set of records](https://github.com/filecoin-station/spark-api/blob/f77aa4269ab8c19ff64b9b9ff22462c29a6b8514/api/lib/round-tracker.js#L310) from all [Eligible Deal](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md) .
-We refer to each of these records as a [**Retrieval Task**](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)  [](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)and, specifically, it is the combination of an Eligible Deal and a Round Id.
-We will also refer to the set of Retrieval Tasks in the round as the [Round Retrieval Task List](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md).
+At the start of each round, the [Spark tasking service randomly selects a set of records](https://github.com/filecoin-station/spark-api/blob/f77aa4269ab8c19ff64b9b9ff22462c29a6b8514/api/lib/round-tracker.js#L310) from all [Eligible Deal](#eligible-deal) .
+We refer to each of these records as a [**Retrieval Task**](#retrieval-task)  [](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)and, specifically, it is the combination of an Eligible Deal and a Round Id.
+We will also refer to the set of Retrieval Tasks in the round as the [Round Retrieval Task List](#round-retrieval-task-list).

 It is important for the security of the protocol that the Retrieval Tasks in each round are chosen at random.
 This is to prevent Spark checkers from being able to choose their own tasks that may benefit them, such as if an SP wanted to run lots of tasks against itself.
 We don’t yet use Drand for randomness for choosing the Round Retrieval Task List but we would like to introduce that to improve the end-to-end verifiability ([Github](https://github.com/space-meridian/roadmap/issues/182)).